5 Things to Know About the macOS Big Sur 11.2 Update

 If you don’t want to wait for the official macOS Big Sur 11.2 release, you don’t have to.

-Apple’s pushed the macOS Big Sur 11.2 beta to developers.
-It will also push it to those enrolled in the company’s Beta Software Program.
+Apple’s pushed the macOS Big Sur 11.2 beta to developers and those enrolled in the company’s Beta Software Program.

 While a developer account requires you to pay Apple money, the Beta Software Program is free to anyone with a compatible device and working Apple ID.